If you are thinking of a tummy tuck or liposuction, it might seem that they are poles apart in terms of downtime, scarring and price.

 It is not uncommon to combine a tummy tuck with liposuction to the hips and flanks if the whole area needs to be contoured.

-As with any body contouring surgery, you often find that it is not a case of one size fits all and you really need to have a bespoke plan made according to your particular body shape, the quality of your skin, and also your plans for the future, as sometimes liposuction can be performed as a holding procedure if you are planning to have children in the future and so do want to go all out and have a tummy tuck now.
+As with any body contouring surgery, you often find that it is not a case of one size fits all and whether you have a tummy tuck or liposuction, you really need to have a bespoke plan made according to your particular body shape, the quality of your skin, and also your plans for the future, as sometimes liposuction can be performed as a holding procedure if you are planning to have children in the future and so do want to go all out and have a tummy tuck now.